-The detergents used in commercial soaps, shampoos and shower gels, and bars are potentially irritating surfactants.
+The detergents used in commercial soaps, shampoos, shower gels, and cleansing bars are potentially irritating surfactants.
 They also synthetic emulsifiers and preservatives.
 These harsh detergents strip natural oils that dry out the skin.

-It is not enough for a product to contain wholesome, natural ingredients.
+It is not enough for a product to contain a few wholesome, natural ingredients.
 It is important for a product to contain ONLY wholesome, natural ingredients!

 Be careful with skin care products, often moisturizers, that contain petroleum based ingredients.
 Folks with irritated skin conditions, especially eczema sufferers, often find that products with petroleum-based ingredients can exacerbate these skin conditions.

-Products that contain sulfates, like the sodium lauryl sulfate (SLS) family, are often very irritating to sensitive skin types.
+Many sulfates are derived from petroleum and at the least are often controversial concerning their origin.
+Products that contain sulfates are often very irritating to sensitive skin types.
 Sulfates are often found in commercial soaps, shampoos and body washes to create lather and suds.

 Don't forget cleaning products.
 Products like dishwashing liquid are often the most irritating products.